NuCivic/react-nvd3/README.md

 ```

 #### Type (string):
 Chart type you want to use.
-Posible values are:
+Possible values are:

 * lineChart
 * scatterChart